Torsion and semi-degeneracy of second-order maximally superintegrable systems

-This ``$(n+1)$-parameter Wilczinski equation''.
-To avoid misunderstandings, we stress that the tensor $T$ in~\eqref{eq:n+1.Wilczynski} does, a priori, not satisfy the conditions of a non-degenerate structure tensor.
+We call \eqref{eq:n+1.Wilczynski} the \emph{$(n+1)$-parameter Wilczinski equation}.
+To avoid misunderstandings, we stress that the tensor $T$ in~\eqref{eq:n+1.Wilczynski} does, a priori, not satisfy the integrability conditions of a non-degenerate structure tensor.
 Indeed, a non-degenerate structure tensor necessarily decomposes according to

 where $\bar t_k$ are components of a $1$-form.
 However, the trace-free part of $T$ in~\eqref{eq:n+1.Wilczynski} is generally not completely symmetric.
-Our main result here is that this, in fact, is the only obstruction to $T$ to satisfy the conditions of a non-degenerate structure tensor.
+Our main result here is that this, in fact, is the only obstruction on $T$ to satisfy the conditions of a non-degenerate structure tensor.

-\begin{example} Consider the equations \eqref{eq:Semidegen.Wilczynski} and~\eqref{eq:Bertrand-Darboux}.
+\begin{example} Consider the equations \eqref{eq:Bertrand-Darboux} and~\eqref{eq:Semidegen.Wilczynski}.
 The simplest possible solution occurs, if \(D\indices{_{ij}^m} = 0\) for $i,j,m\in\{1,2,\dots,n\}$.
 In this case, solving~\eqref{eq:Semidegen.Wilczynski} for local coordinates $x=(x_1,\dots,x_n)$, we obtain the solution \(V = a_0 + \sum_{k=1}^n a_k x_k\), where the $a_k$ are constants.
 This is an \textit{affine function} $\mathbb R^n\to\mathbb R$.
 It is straightforwardly verified that~$V$ satisfies \eqref{eq:Bertrand-Darboux} for the Killing tensor fields generated by the symmetric products $dx^i\odot dx^j$, where \(i, j \in \{1, 2, \ldots, n\}\).
 These are the Killing tensors associated to the isotropic harmonic oscillator, which is a non-degenerate system with vanishing structure tensor, i.e.\ with \(T\indices{_{ij}^m}=0\).
 The affine function $V$ therefore defines a \((n+1)\)-parameter system that is extendable to the isotropic harmonic oscillator, which in this context is understood to be defined by the non-degenerate potential